AMaiyndy/BooksLib/README.md

 ------------
 This project represents a simple CRUD-application "Student's library".
-Technologies are used in this project: ***Spring MVC, Maven, MySQL, JDBC, JNDI, JavaScript, AngularJS, Bootstrap.***
+Technologies are used in this project: ***Spring MVC, Maven, Jetty, MySQL, JDBC, JNDI, JavaScript, AngularJS, Bootstrap.***